Green Thumb Tips-May

 If you fed your lawn in April, put on another application of fertilizer before the summer heat arrives.

 Now is a great time to reseed the bare spots in your lawn.
-Rake the areas thoroughly, scatter the grass seed and water it in, so that the seed can settle into the loose soil.
+Rake the areas deeply and thoroughly, then scatter the grass seed and water it in, so that the seed can settle into the loose soil.
 Keep the seed moist until it has germinated.
-Do not use a high-nitrogen fertilizer or a fertilizer with weed preventer in the areas where you have seeded.
+Fertilize with New Lawn Starter.
+Do not use a fertilizer with weed preventer in the areas where you have seeded or it will prevent the grass seed from germinating.

 Echter's Grass Seed Blends

-If you had disease problems in your lawn last year, apply Ferti-lome F-Stop or Scotts Lawn Fungus Control as a preventive measure.
+If you had disease problems in your lawn last year, apply Ferti-lome F-Stop as a preventive measure.

 Trees & Shrubs

-Spray plants with summer oils from Ferti-lome or Bonide to control oyster shell scale and other insects.
-These are safe and effective insect controls.
+Spray plants with Bonide All Seasons Spray Oil to control oyster shell scale and other insects.
+This is a safe and effective insect control.

 If you had problems with mildew on your lilacs, a good spray of a preventive fungicide will help eliminate this problem.
 Read the label for the frequency of each spray.